Menu

 ATOMS FOR PEACE

-In this second series of ‘Atoms for peace’ printed in 1956, Erik Nitsche translated the slogan into 5 langages : Arabic, Spanish, French, Italian and German.
+In this second series of ‘atoms for peace’ from 1956, Erik Nitsche translates the slogan into five languages: Arabic, Spanish, French, Italian, and German.

 General Dynamics, Solar Dynamics, el atomo para la paz